-In the event that the conventional bores and the MT attempts are determined to be unsuccessful in the designed location based on encountering one or more issues identified above, Mountain Valley will notify and involve FERC inspection as well as USFS representatives prior to making any adjustments abandoning the process and moving to the Direct Pipe method.
-The Direct Pipe bore will be attempted in the same location as the conventional bore, and similarly offset to the east and west in the event that the first Direct Pipe attempt is not successful.
+In the event that the manned tunnel bore and microtunnel bores are determined to be unsuccessful in the designed location based on encountering one or more issues identified above, Mountain Valley will notify and seek approval from FERC inspection and FS representatives prior to making any adjustments abandoning the process and moving to the Direct Pipe method.
+The Direct Pipe bore will be attempted in the same location as the manned tunnel bore, and similarly offset to the east and west in the event that the first Direct Pipe attempt is not successful.

 During Direct Pipe operations, the tunnel face is excavated by an MTBM similar to the MT method.
 The excavated material is removed via a slurry circuit with separation plant in order to separate the spoil from the slurry liquid before feed pumps transport the liquid back to the tunnel face.
 The MTBM is controlled from the operating container located on the surface adjacent to the Pipe Thruster.
 A gyro compass is used for steering control of the MTBM allowing drill radii similar to HDD.
 Mountain Valley recognizes that drilling fluids may not be spread onsite as a means of disposal; they will be hauled offsite to an appropriate disposal site.
 Cuttings (spoil) separated from the drilling fluid may be stockpiled temporarily at the site but will ultimately be transported offsite to an appropriate disposal site.
-Assuming a swell factor of 34% for sandstone, boring operations will generate approximately 329 cubic yards of cuttings.
-To promote stockpile stability, stockpiles should not exceed the material's angle of repose and should not be stored near the upslope edge of a slope.
-The stability of the stockpiles will also be enhanced by following the Project's erosion and sediment control plans.
+Assuming a swell factor of 34% for sandstone, boring operations will generate approximately 329 cubic yards of cuttings..
 Figure 5 illustrates the process of completing a Direct Pipe bore.